mattermost/docs/source/administration/config-settings.rst

 This field is required in Mattermost v3.8 and later.

-In Mattermost v5.1 and later, the URL may contain a subpath, like in ``"https://example.com/company/mattermost"``.
+In Mattermost v5.1 and later, the URL may contain a subpath, such as ``"https://example.com/company/mattermost"``.

 If Site URL is not set, the following features will operate incorrectly:

- - email notifications will contain broken links, and email batching will not work
+ - Email notifications will contain broken links, and email batching will not work.
- - authentication via OAuth 2.0, including GitLab, Google and Office 365, will fail
+ - Authentication via OAuth 2.0, including GitLab, Google, and Office 365, will fail.
- - plugins may not work as expected
+ - Plugins may not work as expected.

 +-------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SiteURL": ""`` with string input.                                    |